 Size and Weight Comparison

-Size of a lens is an important deciding factor when comparing two lenses.Sigma 24mm F1.4 DG HSM A is the longer of the two lenses at 90mm.
-The Voigtlander 20mm F3.5 SL II with a length of 29mm is 61mm shorter.
-Besides being longer, the Sigma 24mm F1.4 DG HSM A also has a larger diameter of 85mm compared to Voigtlander 20mm F3.5 SL II's 63mm diameter.
+The size of a lens is a crucial factor to consider when comparing two lenses.
+Sigma 24mm F1.4 DG HSM A is the longer of the two lenses at 90mm.
+The Voigtlander 20mm F3.5 SL II with a length of 29mm, is 61mm shorter.
+Besides being longer, the Sigma 24mm F1.4 DG HSM A also has a larger diameter of 85mm compared to the Voigtlander 20mm F3.5 SL II's 63mm diameter.

 Lens Mounts

-Both Sigma 24mm F1.4 DG HSM A and Voigtlander 20mm F3.5 SL II has the same Nikon F (FX) lens mount.
+Both the Sigma 24mm F1.4 DG HSM A and the Voigtlander 20mm F3.5 SL II has the same Nikon F (FX) lens mount.
 Some of the latest released cameras that are compatible with the Nikon F (FX) lenses are Nikon D6, Nikon D780 and Nikon D3500.

 Sigma 24mm F1.4 DG HSM A is also available in Canon EF , Sigma SA and Leica L mounts.